-BME CLEARING, as part of BME Group, considers that ownership structure and organizational structures do not necessarily have to be taken into account for the assessment of financial resources for CCP resolution.

-In Spain, Bolsas y Mercados Españoles (BME) integrates the companies that operate and manage the securities markets and financial systems in Spain.
-BME brings together the Spanish equity, fixed-income and derivatives markets and their clearing and settlement systems.

-We believe that there is a contagion risk, particularly in those cases where the CCP belongs to a group where other independent entities provide other critical financial services, like in Spain.
-For this reason, CCP resolvability should be assessed in a standalone basis.

-The possibility of requiring parent companies contractually agreed guarantees, as a source of additional financial resources for the resolution of the CCP, would hinder the main purpose to avoid contagion.
-Moreover, this requirement could digress the general mercantile principle of limitation of liability to equity.
+The CNMV Advisory Committee considers that ownership structure and organizational structures do not necessarily have to be taken into account for the assessment of financial resources for CCP resolution.
+In order to avoid risk contagion, particularly in those cases where the CCP belongs to a group where other independent entities provide other critical financial services, CCP resolvability should be assessed in a standalone basis.
+For CCPs belonging to a larger group, considering the possibility of requiring parent companies contractually agreed guarantees, as a source of additional financial resources for the resolution of the CCP, would hinder the main purpose to avoid risk contagion.
+Besides, this requirement of an additional guarantee on top of the equity of the CCP, would depart from the general mercantile principle of limitation of liability to equity.